The taut polynomial and the Alexander polynomial: Transverse taut veering triangulations

 Let $t$ be an ideal tetrahedron.
 Assume that a coorientation is assigned to each of its faces.
 We say that $t$ is \emph{transverse taut} if on two of its faces the coorientation points into $t$ and on the other two it points out of $t$ \cite[Definition 1.2]{veer_strict-angles}.
 We call the pair of faces whose coorientations point out of $t$ the \emph{top faces} of~$t$ and the pair of faces whose coorientations point into $t$ the \emph{bottom faces} of~$t$.
 We also say that $t$ is \emph{immediately below} its top faces and \emph{immediately above} its bottom faces.
 We encode a transverse taut structure on a tetrahedron by drawing it as a quadrilateral with two diagonals --- one on top of the other; see Figure~\ref{fig:veering_tetra}.
 The convention is that the coorientation on all faces points towards the reader.

 The \emph{top diagonal} is the common edge of the two top faces of $t$ and the \emph{bottom diagonal} is the common edge of the two bottom faces of $t$.
 The remaining four edges of $t$ are called its \emph{equatorial edges}.
-Presenting a transverse tetrahedron as in Figure \ref{fig:veering_tetra} naturally endows it with an abstract assignment of angles from $\lbrace 0, \pi\rbrace$ to its edges.
+Presenting a transverse tetrahedron as in Figure~\ref{fig:veering_tetra} naturally endows it with an abstract assignment of angles from $\lbrace 0, \pi\rbrace$ to its edges.
 The diagonal edges are assigned the $\pi$ angle, and the equatorial edges are assigned the $0$ angle.
-Such an assignment of angles is called a \emph{taut structure} on $t$ \cite[Definition~1.1]{veer_strict-angles}.
+Such an assignment of angles is called a \emph{taut angle structure} on $t$ \cite[Definition~1.1]{veer_strict-angles}.

-A triangulation $\mathcal{T}=(T,F, E)$ is \emph{transverse taut} if \begin{itemize} \item every ideal triangle $f \in F$ is assigned a coorientation so that every ideal tetrahedron is transverse taut, and \item for every edge $e \in E$ the sum of angles of the underlying taut structure of $\mathcal{T}$, over all embeddings of $e$ into tetrahedra, equals $2\pi$ \cite[Definition 1.2]{veer_strict-angles}. \end{itemize} We denote a triangulation with a transverse taut structure by $(\mathcal{T}, \alpha)$. \begin{remark*} Triangulations as described above were introduced by Lackenby in~\cite{Lack_taut}.
-Some authors, including Lackenby, call them \emph{taut triangulations}.
-Then triangulations endowed only with a $\lbrace 0,\pi\rbrace$ angle structure are called \emph{angle taut triangulations}. \end{remark*}
+A triangulation $\mathcal{T}=(T,F, E)$ is \emph{transverse taut} if \begin{itemize} \item every ideal triangle $f \in F$ is assigned a coorientation so that every ideal tetrahedron is transverse taut, and \item for every edge $e \in E$ the sum of angles of the underlying taut angle structure of $\mathcal{T}$, over all embeddings of $e$ into tetrahedra, equals $2\pi$ \cite[Definition 1.2]{veer_strict-angles}. \end{itemize} We denote a triangulation with a transverse taut structure by $(\mathcal{T}, \alpha)$. \begin{remark*} Transverse taut triangulations were introduced by Lackenby in~\cite{Lack_taut} under the name of \emph{taut triangulations}. \end{remark*}